GPS-aided GEO augmented navigation: Implementation

-The ₹774 crore project was created in three phases through 2008 by the Airports Authority of India with the help of the Indian Space Research Organisation's (ISRO) technology and space support.
+The ₹774 crore project was deployed in three phases through 2008 by the Airports Authority of India with the help of the Indian Space Research Organisation's (ISRO) technology and space support.
 The goal is to provide navigation system for all phases of flight over the Indian airspace and in the adjoining area.
 It is applicable to safety-to-life operations, and meets the performance requirements of international civil aviation regulatory bodies.

 The space component became available after the launch of the GAGAN payload on the GSAT-8 communication satellite, which was successfully launched.
 This payload was also part of the GSAT-4 satellite that was lost when the Geosynchronous Satellite Launch Vehicle (GSLV) failed during launch in April 2010.
 A final system acceptance test was conducted during June 2012 followed by system certification during July 2013.

 All aircraft being registered in India after 1 July 2021 are mandated to be outfitted with GAGAN equipment.

-Technology

-To begin implementing a satellite-based augmentation system over the Indian airspace, Wide Area Augmentation System (WAAS) codes for L1 frequency and L5 frequency were obtained from the United States Air Force and the United States Department of Defense in November 2001 and March 2005.
-The system will use eight reference stations located in Delhi, Guwahati, Kolkata, Ahmedabad, Thiruvananthapuram, Bengaluru, Jammu and Port Blair, and a master control centre at Bengaluru.
-United States defence contractor Raytheon has stated they will bid to build the system.
+The first aircraft to land using GAGAN system was an ATR-72 aircraft of IndiGo.
+The landing was carried out 29 April 2022 in Kishangarh Airport, Rajasthan.

+In 2024, reports suggested that all the new aircraft that were ordered by Air India and IndiGo will be equipped with GAGAN systems whereas many of the turboprop aircraft in India like ATR-72 and De Havilland Canada Dash 8.
+The GAGAN systems will be primarily operationalised in smaller airports lacking instrument landing system (ILS) whereas larger airports with ILS will keep it as a backup option in case of non availability of such infrastructures.

 Technology demonstration

-A national plan for satellite navigation including implementation of technology demonstration system (TDS) over the Indian air space as a proof of concept had been prepared jointly by AAI and ISRO.
+The first phase of the system was the GAGAN-TDS (Technology Demonstration System).
 TDS was successfully completed during 2007 by installing eight Indian Reference Stations (INRESs) at eight Indian airports and linked to the Master Control Centre (MCC) located near Bengaluru.
 Preliminary system acceptance testing has been successfully completed in December 2010.
 The ground segment for GAGAN, which has been put up by the Raytheon, has fifteen reference stations scattered across the country.
 Two mission control centres, along with associated uplink stations, have been set up at Kundalahalli in Bengaluru.
-One more control centre and uplink station are to come up at Delhi.
+One more control centre and uplink station were expected to be established at Bengaluru and Delhi.
 As a part of the programme, a network of eighteen total electron content (TEC) monitoring stations were installed at various locations in India to study and analyse the behaviour of the ionosphere over the Indian region.
+The FSAT (Final System Acceptance Test) for GAGAN-TDS was completed on 14-15th August, 2007 using the signal-in-space (SIS) from INMARSAT-4 F1.

 GAGAN's TDS signal in space provides a 3 m accuracy as against the requirement of 7.6 m.
 Flight inspection of GAGAN signal is being carried out at Calicut International, Rajiv Gandhi International, Dr. Babasaheb Ambedkar International and Kempegowda International airports and the results have been satisfactory so far.